Non-commutative probability insights into the double-scaling limit SYK Model with constant perturbations: moments cumulants and $q$-independence: Numerical results

 We use Mathamatica to calculate the eigenvalues of \eqref{hamiltonian} with input $\theta=5$, $c=2^{N/2}/2,2^{N/2}/4,2^{N/2}/8,2^{N/2}/16$ and $50$ samplings.
 The corresponding $\tilde{q}$ are $\tilde{q}(1/2)=q_0$ , $\tilde{q}(1/4)=1/2(q_0+q_1)$, $\tilde{q}(1/8)=1/4(q_0+2q_1)$ and $\tilde{q}(1/16)=1/8(q_0+3(q_1+q+2)+q_3)$ with $q_j$ depending on $c$ and $N$ and its formula is given by \eqref{q_j} (see Appendix \ref{appd:2}).

-Figure \ref{num1} shows the first ten ensemble averaging moments with fixed $\theta$ and various $r$ of $N = 26$ and $N = 28$ respectively.
-One can also change the value of $\theta$, we give the examples of $N=26$ with fixed $r$ below
+Figure \ref{num1} displays the first ten ensemble-averaging moments with fixed $\theta$ and various $r$ for $N = 26$ and $N = 28$, respectively.
+The value of $\theta$ can also be varied.
+In the following, we provide examples with fixed $r$ for $N=26$.

 In figure \ref{num2}, the numerical results represented by the blue dots are almost invisible, except for the higher moments.
 This is because for the first few moments we have excellent agreement between \eqref{mm} and the numerical calculations.
 As we increase the value of $\theta$, we observe better agreement between the numerical and analytical results.
 This is somewhat predictable, as the contribution of the constant term in the moment calculation becomes dominant with increasing values of $\theta$.